Canada, Mexico vow to stick with NAFTA talks, Mexico works on Plan B

 Business leaders from all three countries have said the U.S. proposals could derail the talks.

-Earlier on Thursday Mexican Finance Minister Jose Antonio Meade said Mexico was analysing tariffs and import substitution plans in case NAFTA was scrapped.
+Earlier on Thursday Mexican Finance Minister Jose Antonio Meade said Mexico was analyzing tariffs and import substitution plans in case NAFTA was scrapped.

 “We have the possibility of identifying tariff measures, we have the possibility to identify other markets to be our providers and other markets that we can turn to,” Meade told senators in the capital.